Jedrzej94/DBZ-Final-Impact/README.md

 **NOTE:**
 Please keep in mind, that some of documentation in the main code is written in my native language.
 It is an old habit that I used to have.
 All my latest works are always in English language only.

+PAWN, MySQL (non-threaded version) are used in the main PWN file.
+C++ languages were used to create DLL plugins.

 # Source
 ________________________
 I am including all the source files where necessary.
 In order to create installed again, you will need a Install Creator Pro software; or you can simply create one using InstallShield or anything like that.